-In the bigger picture, since the high in July 2011, gold has been in a 6-year downtrend channel.
+In the bigger picture, since the high in July 2011, gold has been in a 6+ year downtrend channel.
 The upper level of that channel has been tested numerous times over the years, but gold had been unable to break through that level.
-In the recent rally gold was able to push through above that 6 year downtrend channel, but was not able to maintain that momentum.
-Our models are signaling that the 1365 level was likely the high for this phase in gold’s cycle.
+That changed recently, but gold has not been able to remain above the upper range of that 6 year downtrend channel.
+If gold can push through and hold above 1367 (horizontal red dotted line), a run to 1400 is possible.

-In the bullish scenario, the near-term key for gold is to break through 1307, then 1365, which should provide strong resistance.
-A push through 1365 would open the door for a re-test of previous high at 1380.
+In the bullish scenario, the near-term key for gold is to break through 1365, and then 1380, which should represent a strong resistance level.
 A break here above 1380 is very unlikely, but certainly possible in the event of a severe geopolitical event.

-In the bearish scenario, look for gold to break below Near-term Support at 1244, and then test the psychological barrier at 1200.
-If the 1180 support level does not hold, our models call for a significant correction to re-test the December’15 low at 1040.
+In the bearish scenario, look for that 1365-1373 resistance level to hold next week, and we see gold head lower, potentially testing the 1280-1307 support level.
+IF 1280 does not hold then 1244, and the psychological barrier at 1200.become the next support levels.
+A break below 1200 means 1180 becomes a very key support level, and if 1180 support does not hold, our models call for a significant correction to re-test the December’15 low at 1040.
 Understand that our models have identified a scenario where we see gold break below 1,000, with 875-925 being the ultimate low.

-At this time, unless we get further escalation of tensions between the US and North Korea, or another major geopolitical event, we are looking at the 1364 high as being the high for this rally, and for gold to flush out the bulls, and re-test the December ’15 lows with a potential low of sub 1,000.
-If we can get that scenario, then much like a beach ball being pushed under water, gold would shoot much higher.
+Currently, we are looking at the 1367 high as being the high for this rally, and ultimately for gold to flush out the bulls, and re-test the December ’15 lows with a potential low of sub 1,000.
+If we get that scenario, then much like a beach ball being pushed under water, gold would shoot much higher.

 Note: There are a lot of opinions on gold, both bullish & bearish.
 The markets don’t care about opinion, so we just follow the numbers, because that’s all that matters.